askarmel/SDAD/README.md

-# SDAD
-Streaming Data - Anomaly Detection
+# Streaming Data - Anomaly Detection

 ## Project Goal
 Deliver a user interface with real time anomaly detection on time series data from various streaming sources (IoT sensors, social media, monitoring systems, market data, …).
 The input time series are expected to be multivariate and non stationary with more or less noise.